 Tecno is here for quite some time, but for the first time in recent years, the Chinese phone maker has come with a bang.
 It’s not a flagship or a mid-range phone we are talking about but a small entry-level device that has become the talk of the town.
 Tecno Spark Go is a feature stuffed device that launched in Pakistan with a price tag of PKR 13,000.
-This entry-level phone offers a plethora of features that every person today goes after; AI-supported camera, big display with a waterdrop notch, face unlock, and above all and the gaming mode.
+This entry-level phone offers a plethora of features that every person today goes after; an AI-supported camera, a big display with a waterdrop notch, face unlock, and above all and the gaming mode.

-This all in one device could be the first smartphone for some people who are tired of slower data on their feature phones, and even for those who need a bigger screen and the basic power of Android.
+This all-in-one device could be the first smartphone for some people who are tired of slower data on their feature phones, and even for those who need a bigger screen and the basic power of Android.
 Let’s go straight to our findings.

 Tecno Spark Go specs